andyzheng679/StockGenius/src/main/documentation/serviceDocs/StockPrice.md

 private StockDataRepository stockDataRepository - Repository class, which provides access to the database to perform CRUD operations.

+private ObjectMapper objectMapper - Used to map JSON data into Java objects, vice versa.

 Constructor that will auto-wire an instance of RestTemplate and StockDataRepository into the class using Spring's dependency injection.

 Methods: